BS in Economics

 - MET EC 202 Intermediate Macroeconomic Analysis

-The remaining four economics courses must be above MET EC 320.
-This requirement may have to be met by taking a course(s) in the College of Arts & Sciences at day tuition rates.
+The remaining four economics courses must be at the MET EC 320 level or higher.
+This requirement may have to be met by taking course(s) in the College of Arts & Sciences at day tuition rates.

 Three courses (12 credits) selected from offerings in the related fields of accounting, anthropology, finance, geography, history, mathematics, political science, or sociology.